 Recovery time will vary according to the chosen settings.
-The options include 5, 10 or 30 second delays.
-Also, you can choose 1, 5, 10 or 30 minute delays.
-If you have mounted the camera in a high traffic area, choosing a longer delay will limit the amount of pictures recorded and will also extend the battery life.
+The options include 5, 10 or 30-second delays.
+Also, you can choose 1, 5, 10 or 30-minute delays.
+If you have mounted the camera in a high traffic area, choosing a longer delay will limit the number of pictures recorded and will also extend the battery life.

 The trail camera offers different modes.
 If you choose the Burst multi-shot mode, after a single motion triggers the camera, it will quickly take 3 photos without the delay.

 Motion detect mode.
 This is the standard motion trigger mode that will capture an image each time the PIR sensor will detect motion in its range.
 You can set for this mode the preferred delay time.
 Optionally, you can choose a multi-shot mode.
 It can be either a “triggered” multi-shot that will capture 3 photos, but after each motion trigger, or “burst” multi-shot that will capture 3 photos with just a single motion trigger.

 Time-lapse mode.
 In this mode, the PIR sensor is disabled, while a countdown timer is enabled.
 In this mode, you can choose 1 or 2 different periods of recording per day.
 For example, you can choose several hours at dawn and another several at dusk.
 You can also adjust the interval (there are 13 different intervals) before each image capturing.
 Here you need to choose if you want more pictures or longer battery life.